 Open to anyone diagnosed with breast cancer and clients of You Can Thrive!

-Free classes for cancer survivors:
+MORE Free classes for cancer survivors:

 JCC Manhattan Has a large schedule of classes.
 Join now!

-DO IT FOR YOURSELF.
+DO IT FOR YOURSELF

 An increasing body of research literature has shown that psychological states have clear impact on recovery and quality of life in women with breast cancer.
 Psychosocial variables such as emotional expression, coping styles, and factors related to social support appear to have the most promise for improving quality of life and increasing the probability of prolonged survival.
-We believe that this physical meditative practice coupled with guided and silent meditation is beneficial for survivors.